amazon-archives/aws-reinvent-2019-mobile-workshops/MOB304/instructions/content/10_prerequisites/20_installs.md

 # install the AWS Amplify CLI
 npm install -g @aws-amplify/cli

+# install jq
-# install jq (only required to import some data into our API)
+# required to import some data into our API and
+# to automate local tasks, such as cleanup)
 brew install jq

 # install cocoa pods